 CDA Continuous Practice Request Form

-In order to fulfill this requirement, a CDA must perform the restricted activities that a CDA may perform under the CDSBC Bylaws.
+In order to fulfill this requirement, a CDA must perform the restricted activities that a CDA may perform under the BCCOHP Bylaws.
 If you work in both an administrative and clinical capacity, you should keep track of your clinical hours for your records and as a reference for your annual renewal process.
 Dental reception hours are not eligible for your continuous practice requirement.

 More information about the continuous practice requirement is available here >>